blekinge/hadoop-ansible/Narchive-documentation/README.md

 For the [Narchive (prod) cluster](/hosts/narchive-prod/narchive-prod.yml), `prod-hadoop-bur-[01:09].hadoop-mgmt.bitarkiv.kb.dk` function as Data nodes.

-Each of these have 4 4TB disks.
-3 of these (/dev/sbb, sbc, sbd) are used for HDFS.
+Each of these have 3 4TB disks which are used for HDFS.

 HDFS is NOT a disk-filesystem, and the storage disks are formatted with some standard linux filesystem and mounted.